Drug Interactions between E-Mycin and Keflex

 Interactions between your drugs

-A total of 752 drugs (3471 brand and generic names) are known to interact with E-Mycin.
+A total of 560 drugs are known to interact with E-Mycin.

 - Bacterial Endocarditis Prevention

 - Legionella Pneumonia

 - Lyme Disease